click to add this site to your favourites

 Adolf Hitler vowed to burn this great City down to the ground, sending waves of enemy bombers to drop their deadly cargo by day and night.
 East London became the front line in the Battle for Britain, yet the spirit of its people never wavered, on the contrary, despite exposure to relentless enemy air attacks, their defiance grew stronger with each passing day, Her Majesty the Queen Mother was proud to identify herself with its people after Buckingham Palace was bombed when she said: "Now I can look the 'East End' straight in the eye".

-From September 1940 to April 1941 East London was exposed to, perhaps, one of the most sustained period of aerial bombing on record, constant enemy air raids took a heavy toll on the local population, but the Luftwaffe began to sustain heavy losses as young 'Battle of Britain' pilots met the enemy head on.
-Hitler was forced to rethink his strategy and turned his attention to Russia.
-Daylight bombing began to decrease over East London but his night attacks still continued, one night in 1943, the Bethnal green Tube disaster happened when an exploding shell caused panic on the stairs, people were crushed as they fell forward on top of each other, 173 lost their lives
+BATTLE OF BRITAIN From September 7th 1940 to May 1941 East London was exposed to, perhaps, one of the most sustained periods of aerial bombing on record, constant enemy air raids took a heavy toll on the local population, but the Luftwaffe also began to sustain heavy losses as young 'Battle of Britain' pilots took to the skies to meet the enemy head on.
+Hitler's losses compelled him to rethink his strategy, on May 10th.1941, after Hitler had launched his heaviest night raid of the war on London which killed and injured over 3000 civilians, he turned his attention to the Soviet Union, Daylight bombing began to decrease over London although the constant nightly raids on the City continued.

 Remember Them